interledger/web-monetization-extension/docs/testing/testplan.md

    a.
 Your wallet provider will likely need to verify your identity (info: this process is mandated by the laws of each country, or jurisdiction).
    b.
 The identity verification process depends on your wallet provider, and your location (info: this can be within hours or days).
    c.
 Once your wallet provider completes all sign-up and verification processes, you should be able to:
+   - Log into your digital wallet application.
    - Setup and manage your wallet accounts, currencies, balances etc.
    - Obtain the wallet address or payment pointer for your digital wallet.

 ### Test Playground